hema2389/NUMBER_GUESSING_GAME/README.md

 Too high..
 Guess a little lower.
 Enter your guess: 68
 🎉 Hurray!
 You found the number 68 in 3 attempts.

+## Project Structure
+number_game/
+├── number_game.py
+└── README.md

+## ✅ Author
+Made using Python as part of a learning journey in mini projects.